ibm-cloud-docs/account/faqs-account.md

 Feature codes aren't supported in some countries.
 For more information, see [personal use availability](/docs/account?topic=account-account-getting-started#signup-personalaccts).
 {: note}

-## Why is my credit card not authorized when I am creating an account?
+## How is my credit card authorized?
 {: #authorize-account}
 {: faq}

 A credit card is required to create a new {{site.data.keyword.Bluemix_notm}} account unless you have a subscription or feature code.
+As part of the authorization process, you might see a temporary hold on your credit card for verification and security when creating an account.
+This credit card hold is reversed within 24 to 72 hours.
 In many cases, a credit card isn't accepted because your credit card issuer didn't authorize it.
-You might see a temporary hold on your credit card for verification and security when creating an account.
-This credit card hold is reversed within 24 to 72 hours.
 For more information about issues with credit card authorization, see [Credit Card error messages](/docs/billing-usage?topic=billing-usage-cc-error-messages).

 ## How do I get help with issues with creating an account?